Here's how to make sure you can keep watching SBS - or find our channels if you've lost them.

 Press OK Auto scan or Auto retune

-It will take few seconds to do the rescan.
+It will take few minutes to do the re-scan.
 This will search for the channel and restore it in your Digital TV or receiver.

-If you own or manage a multiple dwelling units (MDU) then you may need to have your distribution system and in some cases, possibly your antenna checked to ensure it can accommodate the frequency changes.
+If you own or manage a multiple dwelling units (MDU) then you may need to have your distribution system checked to ensure it can accommodate the bit rate change.